-It is evident, that the whole work of a sinner's salvation and redemption, is of God.
-The whole Bible, from Genesis to Revelation, might be brought to bear upon this subject; but this is not the place for quotations.
-All that is intended is to remind the Invalid, that when Christ died on the cross, and cried, "It is finished,"

-nothing remained to be done for his justification.
-"Believe in the Lord Jesus Christ, and thou shalt be saved."
-"Him that cometh to me," saith Christ, "I will in no wise cast out."
-"WHOSOEVER will, let him come, and take of the water of life freely."
-"He that cometh unto me shall never hunger, and he that believeth on me shall never thirst."
-"This is the will of Him that sent me, that every one that seeth the Son, and believeth on Him, may have everlasting life; and I will raise him up at the last day."
-It is worthy to be remarked, that in this memorable conversation with his disciples, recorded in John vi., the Lord Jesus confirmed this assurance of life everlasting to every one that should believe on him, NINE TIMES-at verses 39, 40, 44, 47, 50, 51, 54, 57, 58; as if he said, I will make it impossible for you hereafter to doubt or to be afraid; "I am the resurrection and the life; and because I live, ye shall live also."
+It is evident, that the whole work sinner's salvation and redemption, is of The whole Bible, from Genesis to Reve might be brought to bear upon this su but this is not the place for quotations. that is intended is to remind the Invalic when Christ died on the cross and cried is finished," nothing remained to be do his justification.
+"Believe in the Lord Christ, and thou shalt be saved."
+"Hi cometh to me," said Christ, "I will wise cast out."
+"WHOSOEVER will, 1 come, and take of the water of life fi "He that cometh unto me shall neve ger, and he that believeth on me shall thirst."
+"This is the will of Him the me, that every one, that seeth the Soi believeth on him, may have everlasting and I will raise him up at the last day is worthy to be remarked, that in th morable conversation with his disciples, recorded in John vi., the Lord Jesus confirmed this assurance of life everlasting to every one that should believe on him, NINE TIMES-at verses 39, 40, 44, 47, 50, 51, 54, 57, 58; as if he said, I will make it impossible for you hereafter to doubt or to be afraid ; " I am the resurrection and the life; and because I live, ye shall live also."
 Peter well understood Him, when he said, (verse 68) "Lord, to whom should we go? thou hast the words of eternal life."
 And after the resurrection of the Lord, when the angel came and opened the prison doors, Acts v.
-20, and brought the apostles forth, he said to them, "Go, stand in the temple, and speak to the people, all the words of this life."
-Accordingly, Peter preached to them Jesus and the resurrection:- "the God of our fathers raised up Jesus, whom ye slew and hanged on a tree; Him hath God exalted to be a Prince and a Saviour, to give repentance unto Israel and forgiveness of sins."
+20, and brought the apostles forth, he said to them "Go stand in the temple, and speak to the people, all the words of this life."
+Accordingly, Peter preached to God of our fathers raised up Jesus, whom ye slew and hanged upon a tree; him hath God exalted to be a Prince and a Saviour, to give repentance unto Israel and forgiveness of sins."

 Is any Invalid, who reads this, oppressed under a sense of unworthiness and sin?
 Let but this glorious Gospel, with all its freeness and fulness, be received, and peace, and consolation, and joy, light and salvation, will be poured into his soul, and cause every desponding fear to give way-and, with Peter, he will be able to say, 1 Peter i.
-3, "Blessed be the God and Father of our Lord Jesus Christ, which, according to His abundant mercy, hath begotten us again, John iii.
-7., to a lively hope, by the resurrection of Jesus Christ from the dead, to an inheritance incorruptible and undefiled, and that fadeth not away; reserved in heaven for you, who are kept by the power of God, through faith, unto salvation, which is ready to be revealed in the last time: wherein ye greatly rejoice, though now for a season (if need be) ye are in heaviness, through manifold temptations; that the trial of your faith being much more precious than of gold, that perisheth, though it be tried with fire, might be found unto praise, and honour, and glory, at the appearing of Jesus Christ; whom, having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice, with joy unspeakable, and full of glory: receiving the end of your faith, even the salvation of your souls."
+3, "Blessed be the God and Father of our Lord Jesus Christ, which, according to his abundant mercy, hath begotten us again (John iii.
+7) to a lively hope, by the resurrection of Jesus Christ from the dead, to an inheritance incorruptible and undefiled, and that fadeth not away, reserved in heaven for you, who are kept by the power of God, through faith, unto salvation, which is ready to be revealed in the last time: wherein ye greatly rejoice, though now for a season (if need be) ye are in heaviness, through manifold temptations; that the trial of your faith being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise, and honour, and glory, at the appearing of Jesus Christ; whom, having not seen, ye love; in whom though now ye see him not, yet believing, ye rejoice, with joy unspeakable, and full of glory: receiving the end of your faith, even the salvation of your souls."